openPupil/Open-PupilEXT/Community/README.md

 Planned features are going to be published under the issues page, while a public discussion will be maintained to keep track of the development and discuss any new feature suggestions.

+Note that this program is distributed in the hope that it will be useful, but without any warranty, without even the implied warranty of fitness for a particular purpose

 ---
 ## Contacts:
 - benyeig@edu.bme.hu